oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * reads documents and performs a check against the JSON schema.
 * performs all mandatory tests as given in section 4.1.
+* does not change the CSAF documents.

-A CSAF basic validator may provide an additional function to only run one or more selected mandatory tests.
+A CSAF basic validator may provide one or more additional functions:

+* Only run one or more selected mandatory tests.
+* Apply quick fixes as specified in the standard.
+* Apply additional quick fixes as implemented by the vendor.

 ### 8.1.15 Conformance Clause 15: CSAF extended validator